meganz/mpenc_doc/source/protocol.rst

 as well as in the implementation (e.g. for 1-packet operations that are both "final" and "initial); more details are covered in [TODO: link].

-The advantage of this mechanism is that it has zero bandwidth cost, and generalises to *any* membership change protocol.
+The advantage of this *implicit* mechanism is that it has zero bandwidth cost, generalises to *any* membership change protocol, and does not depend on the liveness of a particular member as it would if we had an explicit leader.

 To cover the other :ref:`distributed-systems` issues, we also have a system of rules on how to react to various channel and session events.
 These work roughly